Measurement of undulator section wakefield at the SXFEL test facility: Wakefield measurement

-In Fig.5 we only displayed three example energy losses of the groups picked but the other results also show the similar curves actually.
-Each curve of energy loss has two horns due to the characteristics of current profile which makes it reasonable.
+In Fig.5 (c) we only displayed three representative results but the other results also show the similar curves actually.
+Each curve of energy loss has two horns.
+This is reasonable due to the characteristics of current profile.
 The maximal beam energy loss is 0.93 MeV which is close to the simulation result but a little bit higher.
 This is predictable due to the sophisticated layout of the undulator section.
-In our calculations the geometry input of simulation was simplified.
-However there are some subtle geometry structures of some devices has been ignored which could generate geometry wakefields.
+In our calculations the geometry input of simulation was simplified, but there are some subtle geometry structures of some devices has been ignored which could generate geometry wakefields.
 There is a sharp rise in the latter part of each experimental energy loss result, which is different from the theoretical results (not that sharp).
 This difference might came from the transverse wakefields since the electron beam possibly move off the axis.
-Regardless of the small difference, the similar curves and the closed energy loss makes the simulation and experimental results reliable.
+Regardless of the small difference, the similar curves and the closed energy loss made the simulation and experimental results reliable.